How are CAD Design and Drafting Industry fighting New Cyber Threats?

 How Could Cyber-Attacks on CAD Organizations Be Prevented Or Minimized?

-Cyber security or the ability to prevent new cyber-attacks or threats is a never-ending battle for IT professionals, because cyber crooks and terrorists are well trained, and they are always looking for new methods to practice their criminal behavior.
-According to the viewpoint of a cyber security expert at CBIS (Washington DC-based Center for Strategic and International Studies), it may be more profitable for businesses to concentrate on detecting malware and on minimizing the damage they can cause.
+Cybersecurity or the ability to prevent new cyber-attacks or threats is a never-ending battle for IT professionals, because cyber crooks and terrorists are well trained, and they are always looking for new methods to practice their criminal behaviour.
+According to the viewpoint of a cybersecurity expert at CBIS (Washington DC-based Center for Strategic and International Studies), it may be more profitable for businesses to concentrate on detecting malware and on minimizing the damage they can cause.

 CAD organizations could take additional steps to thwart the efforts of cyber terrorists.
 Some of these steps are: